multimediaeval/multimediaeval.github.io/_editions/2020/tasks/scenechange.md

 Based on the dataset provided, participants are asked to develop a system that addresses the main task of creating a composite image:

-* **Image compositing**: given a foreground segment and a background image, the participant should blend the segment with the background in a manner that is appealing to the user.
+* **Image compositing**: given a foreground segment and a background image, the participant should blend the segment with the background in an appealing manner.
 This is done for several popular landmarks in Paris.
 Only the foreground segment may be manipulated, so that the background image is recognizable as the specific landmark.

 Participants are encouraged to improve the systems that address the main task, by developing additional sub-systems: